FICO Credit Scores: What Do They Mean?

-Since we live in an automated world, it's not surprising that your ability to repay your mortgage boils down to just one number.
-The FICO score is created by credit reporting agencies.
-They use the payment history of your various loans: credit cards, mortgages, car/boat loans etcetera.
+Because we live in a computer-driven society, it should come as no surprise that your creditworthiness boils down to a single number.
+The FICO score is created by credit agencies.
+They use the payment history from your various loans: credit cards, mortgages, car loans etcetera.

 - Your Credit History - How many years have you had credit?

-- Your Credit Card Balances - How many accounts do you carry?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts do you have, and how much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-These factors are weighted differently depending on which formula the agency uses.
-Each formula produces a single number which may vary a a little from one agency to another.
-FICO scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most home buyers these days have a score above 620.
+These factors are weighted a little bit differently depending on the formula being used.
+Each formula produces a single number which varies slightly from one agency to another.
+Credit scores range from 300 to 800.
+Higher is always better.
+Most home buyers will probably find their FICO scores above 620.

-Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 How do I find out my FICO score?

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.